Back to Species Pages

 Lake Sturgeon is the AnimalDex expression of River Armor Continuance: Keep the old shape moving through changed water.
 Its body and behavior answer the creator-why questions through real ecology: Lake Sturgeons are ancient-looking freshwater fish with armored plates, bottom feeding habits, and long lifespans.
 The habitat explains the pressure, the diet explains the energy, the predators explain the cost, and reproduction explains why the strategy has to continue.

-How to identify a Lake Sturgeon
+How to identify a Sturgeon

 • River Armor Continuance: Keep the old shape moving through changed water.